 Most ordinary building surveys do not inspect specifically for asbestos and although we draw your attention to a risk we do not carry out any testing.
 For absolute confirmation that asbestos is present a small sample will need to be tested – there are various kits available for taking a sample and then sending it off for laboratory testing at a cost of about £40.
 A level 2 survey (homebuyer report) will not inspect for asbestos at all.

-If you need to work on texture coatings you should first establish whether they contain asbestos (or positively assume they do if known to have been applied before 1980) and then follow specific guidance – generally the work does not need to be licenced but if in doubt check with your local HSE office.
+If you need to work on texture coatings you should first establish whether they contain asbestos (or positively assume they do if known to have been applied before 1980) and then follow specific guidance – generally the work does not need to be licensed but if in doubt check with your local HSE office.

 The HSE has produced a series of guidance sheets under the heading “Working with textured coatings (TC) containing asbestos (non-licensed)” that can be downloaded from their website.